yingkui2003/AutoCirque/README.md

 A zip file of the while github folder will be downloaded to the local computer.
 Unzip this file will create a AutoCirque-main folder with both the tbx file and the python folder and three code files.
 The user can use this toolbox, check the codes, and comtinue imporving this toolbox.

-The 'Cirque Auto-Delineation' tool may have some errors (unable to allocate memory) when processing for a reltively big DEM (when processing >600 potential cirque thresholds).
-If this happen, try to Run this tool in ArcGIS Pro or you can run the 'Cirque Potential Thresholds' tool to generate the threshold points/cross sections, select the suitable threshold points/cross sections, and use the 'Cirque Delineation By Threshold Features' tool to delineate the cirque outlines.
+The 'Cirque Auto-Delineation' tool may have some errors (unable to allocate memory) when processing a reltively large DEM (when processing >600 potential cirque thresholds).
+If this happens, try to run this tool in ArcGIS Pro or you can run the 'Cirque Potential Thresholds' tool to generate the threshold points/cross sections, select the suitable threshold points/cross sections, and use the 'Cirque Delineation By Threshold Features' tool to delineate the cirque outlines.

 Please report any errors or questions to Yingkui Li (yli32@utk.edu).